SosnoviyBor/ShelfControl/README.md

 A book is considered buyable if:

 - It has a living NPC owner (unloaded NPCs don't count as owners)
+- It is not faction-owned
 - The owner sells books

-- It is not faction-owned
+By default the only option to read a buyable book is to actually buy it, but you can enable an additional disposition check in the settings.
+Then if your disposition with bookseller is high enough, he might allow you to read it.

 ### Other People's Homes Are Not Libraries